What employees are eligible to participate in the Tuition Assistance program?

 What courses or degree programs are eligible for reimbursement through the Tuition Assistance program?

 There are five (5) criteria that need to be met for a course to be covered under the Tuition Assistance program:

-- The course needs to be related to your career at Intuit (or required by a degree program that relates to your career at Intuit).
+- The course needs to be related to your or any career at Intuit (or required by a degree program that relates to your career at Intuit).